-The following information that any person desiring to participate in a 2016 Wisconsin State Golf Association event or championship must be aware of prior to entering and/or participating.
+The following information that any person desiring to participate in a Wisconsin State Golf Association event or championship must be aware of prior to entering and/or participating.
 It is the responsibility of each participant to know the rules and policies that govern all WSGA competitions.

 Conditions of Competition

-These include, but are not limited to: cheating; willful destruction of golf course or WSGA property; abusive language or conduct towards volunteers, or other players; club throwing and/or physical endangerment of others; offensive or excessively loud behavior; repeated withdrawals or no cards during or after the completion of a round; inappropriate golf attire; or other conduct deemed to be unbecoming or detrimental to the WSGA.
+By submitting an entry, or by participating in any WSGA competition, the player understands that his participation is at the sole discretion of the WSGA.
+The player’s entry may be rejected for any event, at the discretion of the Official in Charge, at any time before the close of the competition.
+These include, but are not limited to cheating; willful destruction of golf course or WSGA property; abusive language or conduct towards WSGA and/or host facility staff, volunteers, or other players; club throwing and/or physical endangerment of others; offensive, excessively loud behavior; repeated withdrawals or no cards during or after completion of round; inappropriate golf attire; or other conduct deemed to be unbecoming or detrimental to the WSGA.

 Should an incident occur, the official in charge shall submit a report to the WSGA Tournament Committee.
 Future sanctions may range from suspension from future WSGA events to not being eligible for WSGA team competitions and/or player awards.
 This may also include losing exempt status for future year(s).
 The decision to reject an entry during an event by the official in charge is final.
 However, any further action taken will be at the discretion of the WSGA Tournament Committee.
 The decision of this board may be appealed to the WSGA Executive Committee, whose decision shall be final.